-For couples affected by balanced translocation, the odds are in favor of a successful pregnancy at some point, but repeated miscarriages can obviously be difficult to deal with emotionally.
+For couples affected by balanced translocation, the odds favor a successful pregnancy at some point, but repeated miscarriages can be challenging to deal with emotionally.

 Recurrent miscarriages can also have physical consequences.
-For some women, repeated miscarriages can cause complications, such as a build-up of scar tissue after a D&C.
+Repeated miscarriages can cause complications for some women, such as a build-up of scar tissue after a D&C.

-In preimplantation genetic diagnosis, the couple conceives through in vitro fertilization along with genetic testing of the embryos to ensure that they do not have an unbalanced translocation.
+In preimplantation genetic diagnosis, the couple conceives through in vitro fertilization and genetic testing of the embryos to ensure that they do not have an unbalanced translocation.

-However, preimplantation genetic diagnosis and IVF are very expensive and not covered by insurance most of the time, which is another reason why many couples are forced to keep trying without intervention.
+However, preimplantation genetic diagnosis and IVF are costly and not covered by insurance most of the time, which is why many couples are forced to keep trying without intervention.

-That said, you may be able to get loans to help pay for these procedures, apply for grants for couples needing IVF or save the money yourself, and report your medical expenses as a tax deduction if they exceed 10 percent of your gross income. tight.
+You may be able to get loans to help pay for these procedures, apply for grants for couples needing IVF or save the money yourself, and report your medical expenses as a tax deduction if they exceed 10 percent of your gross income.
+Tight.

 What about other family members?

 If a translocation is found, that person may wish to discuss this with other family members.
-This gives other family members the opportunity to have a blood test to see if they also carry out the translocation, if they wish.
+This allows other family members to have a blood test to see if they also carry out the translocation if they wish.